Table of Contents

 Key Ingredients in Food for Sensitive Dogs

 The difference between regular dog food and dog food for sensitive doggy stomachs is the ingredients and the quantity of what is in it.
 Where many of the best dog food brands pride themselves with high protein content, many products for sensitive pups will have a somewhat reduced meat content.
 This is because while protein is essential for a dog – there are some individuals whose metabolism cannot handle high levels, and that is why there need to be alternatives with either less protein or protein from only one lean meat source.

 Reduced protein does not mean you should go out and buy low-quality dog food (known to have less protein), as this could jeopardize your pup’s health due to a potential lack of nutrients.
 Instead, always look for quality dog food, but if possible, and one sensitive dog stomachs can handle and enjoy.

 Fiber is another thing you want to find plenty of in dog food for sensitive dogs.
-Sources that are rich in fiber are (among many others) apples, bananas, pumpkin, beans, barley, and rice, and they can aid in kickstarting your pup’s metabolism, boost healthy digestion and promote firmer stool and more controlled bowel movements.
+Sources that are rich in fiber are (among many others) apples, bananas, pumpkin, black beans, barley, and rice, and they can aid in kickstarting your pup’s metabolism, boost healthy digestion and promote firmer stool and more controlled bowel movements.
 Many owners of dogs with sensitive stomachs add canned pumpkin to their pup’s food, which may work great, but it is recommended that you also start the search for dog food that has the characteristics you are looking for.